drewatienza/My-Dev-Learning-Tracker/README.md

 I'm currently interested in/excited about:

 - React
-- JavaScript best practice
+- JavaScript
+- Python
-- Object Oriented Programming
+- SQL